SatyamV7/MathJS/docs/src/md/DOCS.md

 > **_This library does not support complex numbers._**

 > &#128161; Info
->Each function is defined using JavaScript's function keyword, and many of them use the ... (spread) syntax to accept any number of arguments.
+>Each function is defined using https://satyamv7.github.io/MathJS/assets/MathJSBanner.svgJavaScript's function keyword, and many of them use the ... (spread) syntax to accept any number of arguments.
 They also use JavaScript's built-in Math object to perform various mathematical operations.

 # Brief Explanation about MathJS Library